rschristopher/ischristtrue.com/src/modern-views/problem-of-evil.md

 > If God is so good, then why is there evil?

-There are of course more dressed up versions of this argument, like the metaphysical variant from [St. Thomas Aquinas](https://en.wikipedia.org/wiki/Thomas_Aquinas),
+There are of course more refined versions of this argument, like the metaphysical variant from [St. Thomas Aquinas](https://en.wikipedia.org/wiki/Thomas_Aquinas),

 > It seems that there is no God.
 For if one of two contraries were infinite, the other would be completely destroyed.
 But by the word ‘God’ we understand a certain infinite good.
 So, if God existed, nobody would ever encounter evil.
 But we do encounter evil in the world.
 So, God does not exist.

-This is, as we shall see, a nonsensical debate.
+I like that Aquinas formulates this in such strong language.
+However, this is ultimately a nonsensical debate and it gives ground to a false framing (a first step, as it were, towards nihilism).
+In truth, there is no philosophical *problem* of evil.

 There are in fact no religions with a philosophical problem of evil.
 Most worldviews lack an objective knowable good or evil.
 For example,
 dualistic religions typically claim a precosmogonic schism between dark and light (order and chaos) and thus no objective good nor evil.
 Or the gnostic sects typically imagine a demiurge that is the source of suffering (a subjective evil).
-Buddhism frames the entire cosmic drama in terms of suffering, illusion, and nirvana -- where there is no good nor evil.
+Buddhism frames the entire cosmic drama in terms of suffering, illusion, and nirvana -- where there is no objective good nor evil.
 Hinduism similarly frames things outside of any objective moral truth.